simon-javier/backup-manuscript-thesis/main.typ

 - The research is scheduled over a seven-month period, covering phases such as data collection, preprocessing, model development, evaluation, and deployment
 - The study will cover classifying nail features ranging 10 classes: Beau's Lines, Blue Nails, Clubbing, Healthy Nail, Koilonychia, Melanonychia, Muehrcke's Lines, Onychogryphosis, Pitting, and Terry's Nails.
 - The image dataset will be trained on five models: Resnet-50, VGG-16, RegNetY-16GF, EfficientNetV2-S, and SwinV2-T. The researchers will improve the model through iterative experimentations.
-// To be updated to be more specific
-- The researchers will implement explainability techniques such as Grad-CAM to understand how the model came up with the classified nail.
+- The researchers will implement explainability techniques such as GradCAM, ScoreCAM, GradCAMPlusPlus, AblationCAM, and feature maps to understand how the model came up with the classified nail.
 - The study makes inferences using Bayesian inference with probabilities derived from the curated statistical dataset.
 - The study will be developed on the web using frameworks like Flask.